Derived Foliations: Quick reminders on derived analytic geometry

-The $\s$-category obtained from $cdga^h$ by inverting the equivalences (i.e. the morphisms inducing quasi-isomorphisms on the underlying cdga's) will be denoted by $\cdga^h$.
-The Quillen adjunction of Proposition \ref{p1} produces an adjunction of $\s$-categories
+The $\s$-category obtained from $cdga^h$ by inverting the weak equivalences (the morphisms inducing quasi-isomorphisms on the underlying cdga's) will be denoted by $\cdga^h$.
+The Quillen adjunction of the above proposition produces an adjunction of $\s$-categories

 whose left adjoint will be denoted by $A \mapsto A^h$.
-The right adjoint, if necessary, will be denoted by $A \mapsto N(A)$, but most of the time it will not be written explicitely (so we'll simply write again $A$ for the underlying cdga). \\
+The forgetful right adjoint, if necessary, will be denoted by $A \mapsto N(A)$, but most of the time it will not be written explicitly (so that we'll simply write again $A$ for the underlying cdga). \\